DynaJoshy/stud-app/README.md

-A quiz game web app developed using HTML,CSS & JavaScriptfor elementary school students
+A quiz game web app developed using HTML,CSS & JavaScript for elementary school students